 No, of course not.
-The magician, however, seems create the highest levels of skepticism and that correlates to an immediate demand for proof of skills… Thus, often a challenge situation arrises.
+The magician, however, seems to create the highest levels of skepticism and that correlates to an immediate demand for proof of skills… Thus, often a challenge situation arrises.
 Magician vs. Spectator.
-(The spectator as a human being is not too different from me, sometimes he just loves being entertained.)
-In my opinion; however, this is not the idea starting point of a performance.
+The requesting spectator is a human being who is not too different from me.
+Sometimes he just loves being entertained.
+That's normal.
+But if he is demanding that you entertain him and the performance is on his terms, you are starting from a position of weakness.
+In my opinion, this is not the ideal starting point of a performance.
 It's running from a chase.
-You are typically at the disadvantage.
+Therefore, you are typically at the disadvantage from the start.

 I believe the World needs more magic and The Holidays are magical...but I also believe that magic doesn’t need to happen in every moment… because if it is common, it becomes more natural, less supernatural in appearance and looses it’s impact as “magic.”